 Each of these uncommon delights gives us a little “Atta boy” or “Atta girl” that reminds us that we matter.
 Each one makes us feel good about ourselves.
 Each one makes us want to go back for more.

-Marshall McLuhan said, “.”
-What we're discovering is that not only is the medium the message, but the message is also the medium.
+Marshall McLuhan said, “The Medium is the Message.”
+What we’re discovering is that not only is the medium the message, but the message is also the medium.
 And if done properly, both of them are the massage – specifically for our egos.

 Thanks to computerization and technology, most products we buy are very good at doing what they’re supposed to do.
 For example, when was the last time you had a television set that broke?
 TVs have become so reliable that the industry had to invent an entirely new type of TV – the flat screen – just to keep us buying them.
 Apple is so accomplished at regularly upgrading their products to create desire that you don’t really buy their goods, you subscribe to them.
 All of a sudden, a product’s popularity isn’t just measured by its functionality, but by how that product makes us feel about ourselves.
 If we feel welcomed, pampered, pleased, delighted, we buy.
 If we feel validated, we buy a lot.